Sign up to our Newsletter

 What Do You Need to Apply?

-LGBT Public Interest Scholarship Program
+LGBTQ+ Public Interest Scholarship Program

 What Do You Need to Apply?

-To apply, complete the online form and upload your current resume, your law school transcript, and two letters of recommendation.
+To apply, complete the online form and upload your current resume, law school transcript, and two letters of recommendation.
 You also must submit a personal statement of 500 words or less.

 Legal Opportunity Scholarship Fund